Have you ever wondered why meditation makes you happy?

 Numerous scientific studies have proven that mindful moments create positive feelings and can even help to eliminate anxiety and depression. (*4, *5 *6)

-So mindfulness means happiness.
-But it also refers to a specific meditation technique: Mindfulness meditation.
+But the term mindfulness also refers to a specific meditation technique: Mindfulness meditation.

 In Buddhist tradition, Mindfulness refers to a certain type of meditation in which we practice awareness of thoughts, feelings and sensations.